Scripting & Automation - Bitbucket CLI for CI/CD Workflows

 # Group PRs by authorbb pr list --json | jq '.pullRequests | group_by(.author.nickname // .author.display_name) | map({author: (.[0].author.nickname // .[0].author.display_name), count: length})'Exit Codes

-Section titled “Exit Codes”The CLI uses standard exit codes:
+Section titled “Exit Codes”The CLI uses a deliberately small exit-code surface:

 | Code | Meaning |